Skip to main content

 • In the top right corner, click on the 'Workflows' button.

-• Here you will see all your current workflows, and you can manage all existing recall workflows.
+• Here you will see all your current workflows which you can manage if needed.

 • To create a new one, click '+ New workflow' in the top right corner.

-• First you will need to set up the workflow details.
+• Next you will need to set up the workflow details.
 Complete the following fields:

-• Active? - This field cannot be edited until you have at least one stage in the workflow.
-Once you have added a stage, go back to edit this section and there will now be a dropdown.
+• 'Active?' - This section allows you to toggle whether the workflow is active.
+This field cannot be edited until you have added at least one stage in the workflow.

 • You will be able to see the workflow's 'Recall Creation', which is based on the timeframe you have set up in the recall settings.
 This is when a recall will be created for a patient, and all subsequent stages of the workflow will follow on from this point.